 It’s also got some really good texture with the chicken, the mushrooms and the wild rice.
 Except for the mushrooms you need only pantry ingredients and a chicken breast out of the freezer, or, if you happen to have, some leftover cooked chicken.

-Now we come to my favorite part, the herbs and spices.
-You use 1/8 teaspoon dried French thyme, 1/8 teaspoon dried marjoram (the perfect match for mushrooms), 1/8 teaspoon toasted dehydrated onion and 1/8 teaspoon salt for this soup.
-Grind the mix up in a mortar with a pestle to get a nice, fine salt.
-It smells delicious!
+Now to the herbs and spices: use 1/8 teaspoon dried French thyme, 1/8 teaspoon dried marjoram (the perfect match for mushrooms), 1/8 teaspoon toasted dehydrated onion and 1/8 teaspoon salt for this soup.
+Grind the mix up in a mortar with a pestle to get a nice, fine salt and add it to the soup.

-Next you make a roux to thicken the soup.
-(You can use the pan you cooked the mushrooms in for the roux and don’t bother cleaning it in between.)
-You make the roux by melting 1 tablespoon unsalted butter and then whisking 1.5 tablespoons all-purpose flour into it.
-Next, stir in 1/4 cup heavy cream.
-Add the roux to the soup, bring it to a boil, then add in the chicken and the mushrooms and you’re all set!
+Next, make a roux to thicken the soup.
+(You can use the pan you cooked the mushrooms in for the roux; don’t bother cleaning it in between.)
+Make the roux by melting 1 tablespoon unsalted butter and then whisking 1.5 tablespoons all-purpose flour into it.
+Stir in 1/4 cup heavy cream, then add the roux to the soup, bring it to a boil, add in the chicken and the mushrooms and you’re all set!

 More hearty soups and stews: